-This entire review of mine is based all on my personal experience.
+- Note: This entire Travelista Club review of mine is based on my personal experience.
 Particularly, writing an article for the Travelista Club.
 Not an affiliate of any sort and nor am I promoting any other site or business here.

-Now, if you’re looking for a straightforward answer if the Travelista Club program really does pay you $40 for writing a piece of over 1000 words… or is Travelista Club legit, yes it does.
+Now, if you’re looking for a straightforward answer if the Travelista Club program/ Travelista Club Team really does pay you $40 for writing a piece of over 1000 words… or is Travelista Club legit, yes it does.
 Allow me to express the procedure.

-Another important they ask is to not submit free blogging sites for review.
-Not only Travelista Club, but many of the other sites that pay for writing do not accept free blog sites.
+Another important thing that they ask, is to not submit free blogging sites for review.
+Not only the Travelista Club, but many of the other sites that pay for writing do not accept free blog sites.
 Some of these include wix.com and Blogspot.
-But as I was going through the procedures, I did find an option which could convert blogs from this sites to paid sites.
+But as I was going through the procedures, I did find an option which could convert blogs from these sites to paid sites.

 So still being in a dilemma, I waited patiently for the day to arrive.
 When it did in the morning, bingo!
 The amount had been transferred to my Paypal account.